 The Nomination and Corporate Governance Committee consists of Kapil Dhingra, Jay Backstrom and Christy Oliger.
 The Nomination and Corporate Governance Committee assists our board of directors in identifying individuals qualified to become our directors consistent with criteria established by us and in developing our code of business conduct and ethics.
-During the year ended December 31, 2023, Dr. Dhingra served as chairperson until Christy Oliger was appointed as chairperson and Mary Wadlinger was nominated as a member in March 2024.
-The Nomination and Corporate Governance Committee is governed by a charter which is posted on our website.
+During the year ended 31 December, 2023, Dr. Dhingra served as chairperson until Christy Oliger was appointed as chairperson and Mary Wadlinger was nominated as a member in March 2024.